degoprez/quad_autonomous_PID/README.md

 As the calculated centroid changes, the two PIDs (yaw and altitude) compensate for the change accordingly and provide the velocity commands to the quadcopter.
 The forward velocity is always a constant.

-The demonstration in the following Link:
+The demonstration in the following Link: https://www.youtube.com/embed/EU2-wwvtgI0

-<iframe width="560" height="315" src="https://www.youtube.com/embed/EU2-wwvtgI0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ##**Future Work**